Donotalo/playground-8bjr8a2j/lessons/lesson02.md

 # Create a script named tech.io-env.sh to update system path
 printf "export PATH=~/tech.io/toolchain/riscv64-buildroot-linux-musl_sdk-buildroot/bin:$PATH" > tech.io-env.sh
 ```
+> - The [`printf`](https://www.howtogeek.com/781474/how-to-use-the-bash-printf-command-on-linux/) command is used to print something on the terminal.
+> - The [`>` operator](https://askubuntu.com/questions/420981/how-do-i-save-terminal-output-to-a-file) redirects the terminal output to a file.

 Update environment variable by running the script using [source](https://superuser.com/questions/46139/what-does-source-do) & test: